Tuesday, March 25, 2008

 My AL East and Central picks are the popular picks, and I think the wildcard will come down to the Yankees and Indians around 92-93 wins.
 I think with the Angels pitching injuries that will give the Mariners the inside track to dethrone them in the West.
 I absolutely love the Bedard, King Felix 1,2 punch leading into perhaps the league's best closer (not named Mariano) in J.J.
 Putz.
 Detroit is my pick to win the World Series because of their great lineup and deep rotation.
 Should they lose, it will be because of their injury plagued pen, and Todd Jones in the closer spot.
 I think that will cost them homefield, but hopefully Zumaya will be back to stabilize things come October.

-*New York (O 93.5), Philadelphia (O 87.5), Atlanta (U 85.5), Washington (U 72.5), Florida (U 69)
+NL East: *New York (O 93.5), Philadelphia (O 87.5), Atlanta (U 85.5), Washington (U 72.5), Florida (U 69)

 NL Central: Chicago (O 87), Milwaukee (U 84.5), Houston (O 75), Cincinnati (U 77.5), St. Louis (U 76), Pittsburgh (U 70)